 It wouldn’t be a London borough without a plethora of great pubs, and London Bridge certainly delivers on this front.

 Jaunt around the area throughout the day, but be sure you add a pub or two to your list of things to do in London Bridge at night.

 With a rich maritime, industrial and artistic history, many of the pubs in London Bridge have amazing backstories.
 You never know whose footsteps you are walking in when you enter these oft-unassuming drinking holes.

-Some of my favourites include the 17th century George Inn, London’s only galleried coaching inn, and The Anchor Bankside, which was once a favourite of river pirates and smugglers.
+Some of my favourites include the 17th century George Inn, London’s only galleried coaching inn, and The Anchor Bankside, which was once a favourite of river pirates and smugglers and is one of London’s oldest pubs.
 You’ll (probably) be glad to know that these days it’s a much more sedate affair.

 Read More: 14 Pubs in London Bridge for a Cheeky Drink